orb-community/pktvisor-website/docs/docs.md

 ### Further Documentation

-We recognize the value of first class documentation, and we are working on further documentation including expanded and updated REST API documentation, internal documentation for developers of input and handler modules (and those who want to contribute to pktvisor), and a user manual.
+We recognize the value of first-class documentation, and we are improving and augmenting ours including expanded and updated REST API docs, internal documentation for developers of input and handler modules (and those who want to contribute to pktvisor), and a user manual.

-Please [contact us](#contact-us) if you have any questions on installation, use, or development.
+Please [contact us](https://pktvisor.dev/contact/) if you have any questions on installation, use, or development.